vinicius111andrade/miniRT_dev/design_ideas/task.md

 # Tasks

-  * Create a static library out of mymath, .a extension
-  * Compile tests + minirt using libmymath.a
-  * Make nested struct work
+  * Make the nested struct in the vector work